DeXtreme/DeXtreme/README.md

 - 👋 Hi, I’m Derrick-Brown (@DeXtreme)
 - 👀 I’m interested in Fullstack Web Development, Machine Learning & Blockchain technology
-- 🌱 I’m currently learning React and Django for Fullstack web development
+- 🌱 My stack is ReactJS, Django and Postgres
 - 💞️ I’m looking to collaborate on exciting and innovative open source projects
 - 😓 I'm trying to be more consistent with my commits and work on more projects
 - 🥰 I have a [CodePen](https://codepen.io/dextreme) for some of my other projects.